APL Address Book

 Conclusion

 The cost of energy generation has risen in recent years due to aging utilities infrastructure struggling to supply power efficiently to the increasing population.
-Most utility complaints revolve around unfair costs — the frustration of paying whatever the energy monopoly dictates.
-This has led many cities to rethink their methods of energy production, experimenting with renewable resources like wind turbines or implementing solar incentives.
-What do you think?
-What if solar isn’t the answer?
-How can we restructure energy delivery and consumption?
-Suggest new energy ideas for the PUC. |
+Most utility complaints revolve around unfair costs — the frustration of paying what the energy monopoly dictates.
+This has led many cities to rethink their methods of energy production, experimenting with renewable resources like wind turbines and implementing solar incentives. |

 |